grpc/proposal/L73-java-binderchannel/wireformat.md

 `INTERNAL`.
 Receivers that reduce their incoming transaction buffer size must take care to account for window updates messages they sent before the reduction.

+### Backwards Compatibility
 Although stream flow control is a core part of the gRPC abstraction, the earliest drafts of this protocol unfortunately did not support it.
 For compatibility with old implementations, the behavior described in this section is optional.
-Support is negotiated in the setup transaction and is only enabled for a transport if both peers advertise the FLAG_STREAM_FLOW_CONTROL protocol extension.
+Support is negotiated in the setup transaction and is only enabled for a transport if both sides advertise the FLAG_STREAM_FLOW_CONTROL protocol extension.

 [Binder]: https://developer.android.com/reference/android/os/Binder